Gabriella Abutbol Rollerblades In A Thong And Pigtails

-Gabriella Abutbol got some much needed rollerblading practice in over the weekend when she strapped on her quad skates and rolled around what appeared to be her driveway in the sun.
-The 25-year-old social media model was unsteady on her feet and almost fell over several times as she flaunted her fit figure in skimpy thong bikini bottoms and a crop top for an Instagram upload.
+Gabriella Abutbol got some much needed rollerblading practice in over the weekend when she strapped on her quad skates and rolled around what appeared to be her driveway.
+The 25-year-old social media model was unsteady on her feet and almost fell over several times, as she flaunted her fit figure in skimpy thong bikini bottoms and a crop top in an Instagram upload.

-The video began with Gabriella sitting down as she tied her white skates, which featured bright turquoise laces and pink wheels.
-She stood up after getting on her knees and rolled away from the camera with pigtails in her hair, showing off her pert booty and all over tan in the plain bottoms with thin string ties over both hips.
+The sunny video began with Gabriella sitting down as she tied her white skates, which featured bright turquoise laces and pink wheels.
+She stood up after getting on her knees and rolled away from the camera.
+Her locks were styled in pigtails.
+She showed off her pert booty and allover tan in plain bottoms with thin string ties over both hips.

-She rocked them with a matching skintight cropped t-shirt, which plunged low at the chest and tied over her torso to show off her toned middle and large tattoo on her left side.
+She rocked the thong bottoms with a matching skintight crop top, which plunged low at the chest and tied in the middle.
+The skimpy top showcased her toned midsection and large tattoo on her left side.
 Gabriella paired it with knee-high white socks with three black stripes around the top.

-“Shoot!
-I’m off-roading,” Gabriella joked after veering off the concrete and onto the dirt, before she got back onto the flat ground.
+"Shoot!
+I'm off-roading," Gabriella joked after veering off the concrete and into the dirt, before she got back on flat ground.

 "This is so cute," one person wrote alongside two double heart emoji.